jacobsvante/docker-ci/README.md

-# docker-bash
+# docker-ci

-Docker-in-Docker image with bash.
-That's it.
+Docker-in-docker image with bash and git.